Stealth-Robotics/2022-Stealth-FTC/README.md

     - roadrunner, yes
     - but also simple things, like drive fwd for a distance or a few seconds, turn 90 degrees.
 The simple stuff Mishap and AP started with.
+        - We can literally turn some of the ported Mishap commands into good examples here.
 - hardware caching
     - go manual and embed it in our loops?
     - mmm: I saw every team get lucky on this multiple times.
 Other libs are more explicit about